Federal Trucking Regulations

 • Drivers must take regular 30-minute rest breaks if more than eight hours have passed since their last rest break or off-duty time.

 Drivers are also required to record their hours of operation in a log book.
 Although drivers used to record their hours in paper books manually, many now are required to use certified electronic logging devices (ELD).
-The goal with ELDs is to increase the compliance with hours of service regulations.
+The goal of ELDs is to increase compliance with hours of service regulations.

 DRUG AND ALCOHOL TESTING